Vitamin A: Vision

 The role of vitamin A in the visual cycle is specifically related to the retinal compound.
 Retinol is converted by the enzyme RPE65 within the retinal pigment epithelium into 11-cis-retinal.
 Within the eye, 11-cis-retinal is bound to the protein opsin to form rhodopsin in rod cells and iodopsin in cone cells.
 As light enters the eye, the 11-cis-retinal is isomerized to the all-trans form.
 The all-trans-retinal dissociates from the opsin in a series of steps called photo-bleaching.
 This isomerization induces a nervous signal along the optic nerve to the visual center of the brain.
 After separating from opsin, the all-trans-retinal is recycled and converted back to the 11-cis-retinal form by a series of enzymatic reactions, which then completes the cycle by binding to opsin to reform rhodopsin in the retina.
 In addition, some of the all-trans-retinal may be converted to all-trans-retinol form and then transported with an interphotoreceptor retinol-binding protein to the retinal pigmented epithelial cells.
 Further esterification into all-trans-retinyl esters allow for storage of all-trans-retinol within the pigment epithelial cells to be reused when needed.
 It is for this reason that a deficiency in vitamin A will inhibit the reformation of rhodopsin, and will lead to one of the first symptoms, night blindness.

 Night blindness

-Vitamin A deficiency (VAD) caused night blindness is a reversible difficulty for the eyes to adjust to dim light.
-It is common in young children who have a diet inadequate in retinol and beta-carotene.
+Vitamin A deficiency-caused night blindness is a reversible difficulty for the eyes to adjust to dim light.
+It is common in young children who have a diet inadequate in retinol and β-carotene.
 A process called dark adaptation typically causes an increase in photopigment amounts in response to low levels of illumination.
 This increases light sensitivity by up to 100,000 times compared to normal daylight conditions.
 Significant improvement in night vision takes place within ten minutes, but the process can take up to two hours to reach maximal effect.
 People expecting to work in a dark environment wore red-tinted goggles or were in a red light environment to not reverse the adaptation because red light does not deplete rhodopsin versus what occurs with yellow or green light.